MalekMansour/Killer-Invasion/websites.md

 50 Websites - 50 Fake Websites (70% chance it will be "Unable to connect" and 30% chance it's "been seized by the FBI").

 1. Who to kill?+ User receives a list of names and have to choose one to kill.
 After clicking, male/female screaming sound effect will be played. + There is a chance that when accessing this page, every options will change to “YOU!” and the killer will come to find you.
-2. Cops’ dirty truth:+ A page full of accusation and proof on cops’ dirty secrets.
+2. Cops dirty truth:+ A page full of accusation and proof on cops’ dirty secrets.
 3. Lovely models:+ Models and celebrities for sales for sexual activities.
 4. Emegle.com:+ This web accesses player’s camera. + They will be in a calling lobby with us+ We can record a video of ourselves doing weird and creepy stuff and giving out hints at the end
 5. Instagroom: Instagram weird copy.